deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 > </details>

-> Table 5 presents the performance comparison of different models on the inverse folding task, evaluating amino acid recovery (AAR) and structure consistency (scTM).
+> Table 5 presents the results of inverse folding task using different models, showing the amino acid recovery (AAR) and structure consistency (scTM) for CAMEO 2022 and PDB datasets.

 {{< table-caption >}}